dhis2/training-docs/content/android/lg_vizdataentry.md

 Once this is finished, navigate back to the program to view the change you have made.

-If we re-examine the birth detailsstage and open the "Place" section, we will see the home icon has been updated with a new icon and colour scheme.
+If we re-examine the birth details stage and open the "Place" section, we will see the home icon has been updated with a new icon and colour scheme.

 ![viz_conf_updated](images/vizentry/viz_conf_updated.png)